 Students planning to participate in athletics in a Division I or II college, upon high school graduation, should register with NCAA and notify their high school guidance counselor.
-Please visit the NCAA Eligibility Center website at www.eligibilitycenter.org to register and view a list of approved high school courses.
+Please visit the NCAA Eligibility Center website to register and view a list of approved high school courses.